djshanne/crytoGraphAndroid/README.md

     presenter and the view suitable to test.
 It uses the domain module to execute / parse business logic and the View module to paint the data on the correct widget (Dependencies -Domain-Views-)

+ 5. Playgound : in this app-module we could have a catalog, it helps to build fast views using the views module, this way we can have a list of widgets with it's name and mocked data, but also we could have basic implementations of every module, and this way we could build some tests in this module.
+    (Depedencies -Views-)

   Using modules makes easy to separate responsibilities and keep it that way during the development